Cash gifts and 'crocodile holes': Gambia's outgoing ruler

-BANJUL Gambia's President Yahya Jammeh was celebrating his 48th birthday in Banjul in May 2013 when he saw a poor street hawker selling peanuts with a child strapped to her back.
+BANJUL (Reuters) - Gambia's President Yahya Jammeh was celebrating his 48th birthday in Banjul in May 2013 when he saw a poor street hawker selling peanuts with a child strapped to her back.

 Without hesitating, he sent an aide over with a gift: $1,000 in cash, double the tiny West African nation's average annual wage, said Fatou Camara, his former press secretary who saw it.